TrueScale Miniatures: Worldwide presence

 TrueScale Miniatures is currently distributed in over 20 countries around the world.
 Their products have also been routinely featured in numerous international magazines, including The Diecast Magazine of Australia, Modell Fahrzeug of Germany and Model Cars of Japan.

 Coca-Cola

-Beginning in late 2009 and continuing through 2010, TrueScale Miniatures produced a series of Porsche race car models featuring Coca-Cola livery, all driven by famous driver Bob Akin.
-While this was not the first time that a Coca-Cola race car model had been produced by a company, TrueScale has received recognition for their production of such a widely encompassing collection of cars under such a recognizable livery.
+Beginning in late 2009 and continuing through 2010, TrueScale Miniatures produced a series of Porsche race car models featuring Coca-Cola livery, all driven by driver Bob Akin.
+While this was not the first time that a Coca-Cola race car model had been produced by a company, TrueScale received recognition for their production.